Recently-completed PhD and MRes

-These students have successfully completed their doctoral studies in recent years:
+These students have successfully completed their doctoral / MRes studies in recent years:

-A collection of doctoral theses is available for consultation in the Edward Murphy Library at NCAD.
+Doctoral and MRes theses are available for consultation in the Edward Murphy Library at NCAD.
 Inquiries should be sent to libraryloans@staff.ncad.ie.

 Dr Kay Byrne - An investigation of the crime scene photograph encompassing history, criticality, and practice, from forensic science to its manifestation in art photography (2020)